Icenium/appbuilder-sublime-package/README.md

 ===

 Latest version: AppBuilder 3.5
-Release date: September 20, 2016
+Release date: September 26, 2016

 > For a complete list of the improvements and updates available in this release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-5" target="_blank">AppBuilder 3.5 Release Notes</a>.

 ### Software Requirements

-* Windows, OS X Yosemite or later, or Linux
+* Windows, macOS Yosemite or later, or Linux
 * Sublime Text 2 or Sublime Text 3
 * Package Control for your version of Sublime Text
 * AppBuilder Command-Line Interface<br/>Your version of the AppBuilder package for Sublime Text must match the latest official major release of the AppBuilder Command-Line Interface.